MannLabs/alphabase/docs/installation.rst

 ::

     ## Optional: create a python environment
-    # conda create -n alphabase python=3.9
+    # conda create -n alphabase python=3.9 -y && conda activate alphabase

     pip install alphabase

-To enforce stringent dependencies, you can install the stable version of AlphaBase
+To enforce stringent dependencies (recommended), you can install the stable version of AlphaBase

 ::